 The following section provides detail on the current status of each remedial action and monitoring activity, and indicates whether it is complete, underway/ongoing, under review, or pending.
-It also indicates the associated BUI(s), the work completed to date, and future actions to be undertaken, including the agencies involved, and project timelines and costs, where applicable.
-In a few cases, some actions are addressed through other regulatory programs or previously mentioned actions / are not within the scope of the RAP program.
-These actions will be marked as 'already addressed' throughout the document, and no further action is required on their behalf.
+It also indicates the associated BUI(s), the work completed to date, and future actions to be undertaken, including the agencies involved, and project timelines and costs where applicable.

+In a few cases, some actions are addressed through other regulatory programs separate from the AOC/RAP, or are not within the scope of the RAP program.
+These actions will be marked as 'already addressed' throughout this document, and no further action is required on their behalf.
 Actions that are no longer applicable are also indicated.